 Motorola’s Moto G Turbo Edition is currently selling for Rs 14,499.
-It is water resistant and offers 5.1.1 Lollipop operating system, 1.5 GHz Snapdragon octa core processor, 2 RAM, 16 GB internal memory, 32 GB expandable memory slot, 2470 mAh battery, 5 inch display, dual SIM with 4G, 13-megapixel rear camera and a 5-megapixel front camera.
+It is water resistant and offers Android 5.1.1 Lollipop operating system, 1.5 GHz Snapdragon octa core processor, 2 GB RAM, 16 GB internal memory, 32 GB expandable memory slot, 2470 mAh battery, 5 inch HD display, dual SIM with 4G, 13-megapixel rear camera and a 5-megapixel front camera.

 Needless to say, the Moto G Turbo has got the features to become one of the best in its price segment.
 But it has some drawbacks too which we have highlighted in this review.